 Law firms and law firm owners are often tempted to upgrade their office space.
 The thought is that the new office space might help increase morale.
 The thought is often that new office space might attract more clients.

 The temptation to upgrade office space is often very tempting.
 In some cases, a law firm ought to upgrade their office space.
 In other instances, upgrading the office space can cause more problems than it can solve.
 So, how do you decide whether to upgrade the office space?

 2.)
-Your law firm is doing well from a financial perspective and can comfortably afford an increase in rent.
+Your law firm is doing well from a financial perspective and can comfortably afford a rent increase.

 3.)
 Your law firm is legitimately in a part of town where you cannot attract the types of quality clients you would like to attract.

 4.)
 Your lease is up and your landlord is seeking to raise your rent.
-While the landlord’s costs might have gone up, not enough improvements have been made to the space or building to justify an increase in rent.
+While the landlord’s costs might have gone up, not enough improvements have been made to space or building to justify a rent increase.

 Here are some factors that would lead in favor of not upgrading the office space:

 1.)
 There still is plenty of room in your existing office to account for more employees and growth.